iOS 26

 Gotechtor select and review products independently.
 When you purchase through our links, we may earn a commission.
 See our ethics statement.

-Your iPhone will check for any available update, after authenticating, it’ll begin with the installation.
+Your iPhone will check for any available updates, and after authenticating, it’ll begin with the installation.
 Remember to always back up your iPhone before installing a new iOS update.

-While iOS 12 brings some exciting new features, it feels more like a refinement of iOS 11 released last year.
-Here are the best new features of iOS 12.
+While iOS 12 brings some exciting new features, it feels more like a refinement of iOS 11, which was released last year.
+Here are the 5 best new features of iOS 12.

 1. Grouped Notifications